LimaRAF/THREAT/README.md

 IUCN 2012).

-The new version 2.0 of `ConR` also provides functions to assess the sensitivity of species Extent of Occurrence from the inclusion of different types of records (e.g. not taxonomically validated records) - function `ConR::EOO.sensitivity()`.
+The new version 2.0 of `ConR` also provides functions to assess the sensitivity of species EOO from the inclusion of different types of records (e.g. not taxonomically validated records) - function `ConR::EOO.sensitivity()`.
 This may be handy for selecting occurrence records to be added to the assessments based on their